VaniTech1/Brain-Tumor-detection-CNN/README.md

-# Brain_Tumor_detection_CNN
+# Brain Tumor Detection

-Brain Tumor Detection using CNN in Python.
-Built a deep learning model to classify MRI images as tumor or no tumor with 99% accuracy using Keras and TensorFlow.
+A deep learning project to classify brain MRI images as No Tumor, Glioma, Meningioma, or Pituitary Tumor using CNN in Python.